kossiitkgp/docs/.github/README.md

 # How is KOSS Documentation published?

-The repository https://github.com/kossiitkgp/kossiitkgp.org uses this repository as a submodule to publish.
+The website https://kossiitkgp.org uses this repository as a submodule to publish.